|

 Instructor: Shatika Taylor

-Certified Clinical Medical Assistants (CCMA) are in high demand in the health care field.
+Patient Care Technicians/Certified Clinical Medial Assistant (CCMA) are in high demand in the health care field.
 The demand is expected to increase by 25% by the year 2026.

-The CCMA Patient Care course is a combination of in-person classroom and laboratory instruction, online learning, and rotation in clinical settings.
+The Patient Care Technician/CCMA course is a combination of in-person classroom and laboratory instruction, online learning, and rotation in clinical settings.

 Two weeks (80 hours) at an affiliate clinic at the end of classroom training, Monday-Friday, 8:00 a.m. to 5:00 p.m.